MRimk/UniversityNotes/notes.md

 Programs can be configured to trust specific certificates.
 It is usefull if pub key can be verified personally.\
 Example of this could be in SSL.

-Checking certificate:\
+Checking certificate:

 1. server address must match the certificate
-2. srrvers must demonstrate knowledge of private key matching the pub key (e.g decrypt data encrypted with pub key or create signature valid with pub key)
+2. servers must demonstrate knowledge of private key matching the pub key (e.g decrypt data encrypted with pub key or create signature valid with pub key)
 3. certificate must not be expired
 4. signature from CA must be valid
 5. CA must be trusted byt the user